Mount Kit for Amazon Echo Dot (Alexa)

 |4 - 9||$56.05|

 - Custom Ceiling/Wall Mount Bracket with vinyl gasket perfect for securely holding an Amazon Echo Dot (generation 1 and 2).

 - Two grille cover options: Use the smaller grille to achieve an appearance similar to canned lighting with a modest trim; Use the larger "trimless" grille when you want the installation to disappear into your ceiling; (also looks great without any grille installed)

 - POE (power over ethernet) power supply, injector, and custom power/audio splitter with micro usb connector allows you to power the Dot (5V 2A) with both short and long lengths of Cat cable (Cat5e, Cat6, etc) up to 240 feet.

-- Stereo Audio Balun adapters take advantage of the 4 wires in the Cat cable not being used by POE to cleanly transport the audio signal out of the Dot.
+- Stereo audio adapters take advantage of the 4 wires in the Cat cable not being used by POE to cleanly transport the audio signal out of the Dot.
 Connect the audio output to your whole-house audio system, amplifier, or home audio receiver to hear Alexa's voice and audio stream over your own speakers.

 - Connect to your home theater receiver or stereo receiver.
 The Dot provides another source you can select on your receiver.
 The audio from the Dot is then heard with the full power and acoustics of your existing speakers.

 Note: Works with a single Cat cable, but it is also possible to use 2 separate Cat cables when you need to plug the power supply into an electrical outlet at one location and have the audio routed to a different location.